baiwi21/technical-writing-portfolio/README.md

-# Task Manager System – Technical Documentation
+# Task Manager System – Product Documentation

 Hi!
 I'm Varvara Fadeeva, Technical Writer with an engineering background transitioning into IT documentation.

-This repository contains structured documentation for a fictional SaaS product: Task Manager System.
+This repository contains structured documentation for a fictional SaaS product: **Task Manager System**.

 ---

 ## 📌 About the Product

-Task Manager System is a simple web application for managing personal and team tasks.
+Task Manager System is a simple SaaS application designed to help users manage personal and team tasks efficiently.

-It includes:
+The system includes:
-- Web user interface
+- Web application (User Interface)
 - REST API for developers
-- Knowledge base for end users
+- Knowledge Base for end users

 ---

 ## 📁 Documentation Structure

 ### 👤 User Guide
-Step-by-step instructions for end users.
+End-user instructions for using the Task Manager application.

 ### ⚙️ API Documentation
-REST API reference with endpoints, requests, and responses.
+REST API reference with endpoints, requests, responses, and authentication.

 ### 📚 Knowledge Base
-Help center articles for common user questions.
+Help Center articles for common user issues.

 ---